preface

 Good visualizations

-It’s been claimed that in the last fifteen years, humans have produced more than 60 times as much information as existed in the entire previous history of humankind.
-(It sounds like hyperbole, but even if it’s off by an order of magnitude it’s still amazing).
 There are plenty of data sources for us to examine, and we’ll consider existing datasets from disciplines ranging from literature to economics to public health, with sizes ranging from a few dozen to millions of data points.
 We will also clean and create new datasets.

-All A few of the latest tools
+A few tools

 One feature of Data Science is that it is changing rapidly.
-The tools, methods, data sources, and ethical concerns that face us in 2021 are different from those which shaped the field just one or two years ago.
+The tools, methods, data sources, and ethical concerns that face us in 2025 are different from those which shaped the field just one or two years ago.

 In fields that are undergoing rapid change, there is some trade-off between building expertise with existing (older) tools and trying the newer approaches.
 Partly because I want to equip you with skills which will not be obsolete, partly because some of these new approaches promise more accessibility, elegance, and/or power, and partly because of my own interest in staying current, we’ll be using some of the latest packages and programs.